The

 cereal (barley, wheat), the legumes (peas), the vegetable

-cotton, fruit plants.
+the cotton, fruit plants.
 The Sumerians

-oxen, the sheep the goats, the pigs and
+raised the oxen, the sheep the goats, the pigs and

 donkeys.
 The Sumerians were also hunters and fishermen.
 The Sumerians were also very good craftsmen .
 Produced wool fabrics, clothes , ceramics, jewelry